Issafalcon/dotFiles/README.md

 ### Setup and prerequisites intallation

-The following will install some prerequisite files onto your machine (requires `sudo`) e.g. Homebrew, git, curl, wget etc.
+The following will install some prerequisite files onto your machine (requires `sudo`) e.g. git, curl, wget etc.

 It will quickly replace the default shell with zsh and add plugins using zinit.